 Getting the Schlumbergera to Blossom

 There are all kinds of directions on how to get your Schlumbergera to bloom.
 I can remember in the past when I put it in a closet for 16 hours a day in the fall.
 In my case, this works for a while then becomes “Oh yeah, there is that cactus plant I put in the closet a week ago.
 Let me get it back out now.”
 Or sometimes gardeners cover them with sheets or blankets to block out the light.
 For me, this method just results in breaking off a lot of branches. ( Pot those up for gifts.)

 As I have gotten older, I just let nature takes its course.
-My plants summer out on the deck.
+My plants sometimes summer outside, but I recently have decided it’s too risky.
 I keep them under the roof so they don’t get the full burning rays of the sun but they do get a lot of light.
 After it gets late in the year here in Ohio, I give them the gnat treatment before I bring the pot inside.